minimumattic/recalbox-samba-mount/README.md

 - rename ```custom.sh.organized``` to ```custom.sh``` and then edit with your samba shared directory and IP address.

+- when your ROM directory is same with /recalbox/share/roms, your samba shared roms will be mounted to recalbox directory automatically.

 - copy ```custom.sh``` in ```/recalbox/share/system``` (if you are using credentials/user/password for samba share copy ```smbcredentials``` file too after editing credentials.)

 - restart Recalbox and then run ```UI Settings > Update Game List```